 I’m preaching to the choir here, because your audience, you’re all super healthy.
 So I just think that it’s I love what you’re all doing because I feel like it is essential to our mental and, and our physical well-being.

 Steve Washuta: It is but you know, to play devil’s advocate here, it can go too far.

 So what that is I talk a lot about how, you know, we need to make sure that vanity is sort of a secondary goal.
-Just like you said, the community and the health aspect, it used to be primary, but it sort of got pushed back.
+Just like you said, In the community and the health aspect.
+It used to be primary but it sort of got pushed back.

 Now, people are more in tune with like, Okay, I’m gonna go to the gym, but I did I really go to the gym unless I took 50 pictures of myself at the gym and posted them on the phone.

 So it’s like, well, you know, at some point that needs to sort of take the backseat to more of the kind of the health and community aspect.

 And that’s why, you know, I’m not someone who does CrossFit.
 I’m not someone who does an Olympic lifting in general.